 Add the eggs to the pan and stir frequently until the eggs are hardened and fully fused with the sataras.
 Or remove the sauce to one side of the pan and fry the eggs on the other before mixing it all together.

-STEP 8: Serve your delicious, healthy breakfast sprinkled with fresh, chopped parsley.
+STEP 8: Serve your delicious, healthy breakfast sprinkled with fresh, chopped parsley and homemade bread.